cdlan/laravel-keycloak-guard/README.md

 ✔️ The frontend make requests to the Laravel API, with that token.

+✔️ The frontend make requestes on behalf of multiple keycloack realms.

 💔 If your app does not match requirements, probably you are looking for https://socialiteproviders.com/Keycloak or https://github.com/Vizir/laravel-keycloak-web-guard